Imperatore1003/ivanweather/README.md

 - This is another file used by [Heroku](https://heroku.com), where are declared the python libraries used for this project.

 #### [`robots.txt`](/robots.txt)
-- This file is used by the web crawler which is declared the folders that cannot be accessed.
+- This file is used by the web crawlers in which are declared the folders that cannot be accessed.

 #### [`sw.js`](/sw.js)
-- This file is the service worker where it caches files so they can be accessed offline.
+- This file is the service worker used to cache files so they can be accessed offline.

 #### [`TODO`](/TODO)
 - In this file I wrote all the ideas to develop for this project.